sharpy66/gsmarena-api/README.md

 # GSMArena API (gsmarena.com)

 GSMArena phone specification and finder.
 This project is still in early development.
+I am attempting to update this to scrape more data from the website, however since I don't know what i'm doing and can't be bothered to read the cheerio documentation....

 The API basically reads from GSMArena website and results JSON data.